Iqbal-PERCCOM/Timezone/README.md

 2. Type Continet and City Name with space in between
 3. Type gui_timezone_network
 4. Type Continet and City Name with space in between
-5. Finally, The corect time and date is displayed by network application
+5. Finally, The current time and date is displayed by network application